Sommaire

 Taking care of your thyroid through your diet

-Know that the best way to take care of your thyroid is to start by adopting a healthy diet!
-Because certain nutrients are essential for the normal functioning of thyroid hormones, while others can disrupt their absorption or regulation.
+Know that the best way to take care of your thyroid… is first to adopt a healthy diet!
+Because certain nutrients are essential for the normal functioning of thyroid hormones.
+While others can disrupt their assimilation or regulation.

 For the proper functioning of your thyroid gland, we advise you to favor foods rich in:

-A good intake of iodine is essential for the optimal functioning of thyroid hormones.
-This is especially true during pregnancy, as iodine and pregnancy go very well together!
-You'll find it mainly in:
+A good iodine intake is essential for the optimal functioning of thyroid hormones.
+Especially when pregnant, because iodine and pregnancy go very well together!
+You will find it mainly in:

 - seaweed (wakame, nori, kombu);

-- oily fish and seafood (sardines, cod, shrimp, oysters);
+- fatty fish and seafood (sardines, cod, shrimp, oysters);

-- iodized salt (try to choose unrefined sources).
+- iodized salt (try to favor unrefined sources).

-Selenium protects the thyroid against oxidative stress and is involved in the production of T3 (the active form of thyroid hormone) from T4.
+Selenium protects the thyroid against oxidative stress and participates in the production of T3 (the active form of thyroid hormone) from T4 hormone.
 It is found in:

 - Brazil nuts;